chef-training/chefdk-image/README.md

 * Essentials Image

 ```
-# Validate and then build the Essentials Workstation for CentOS 6.7
+# Validate and then build the Essentials - CentOS 6.7 Workstation
 $ packer validate essentials-centos.json
 $ packer build essentials-centos.json
 ```

 * Essentials - Windows Workstation Image

-> NOTE: WARNING this is currently not working!
+NOTE: WARNING this is currently not working!
 This script is unable to execute; it FAILS!

 ```
-# Validate and then build the Essentials - Node
+# Validate and then build the Essentials - Windows Workstation
 $ packer validate essentials-windows-workstation.json
 $ packer build essentials-windows-workstation.json
 ```